 In this way, Hedda Sterne’s legacy is a rich and multilayered contribution to the history of 20th century art, at once the record of a personal journey, and the reflection of a progressive approach to art-making that places Sterne ahead of her time.

 Hedda Sterne was born in Bucharest, Romania in 1910.
 As early as 1924, Sterne was drawn to the Dada, Constructivist, and Surrealist communities of Bucharest and later Paris.
 Victor Brauner was a close friend, and Marcel Janco one of her first art instructors.
 Early in her artistic practice, Sterne experimented with sculpture before turning to painting and collage in the late 1930s.
-Her first international recognition came when her collages were included in a group exhibition in Paris in 1938 and singled out by Hans Arp, through whom Sterne was recommended to Peggy Guggenheim.
+Her first international recognition came when her collages were included in a group exhibition in Paris in 1938 and singled out by Jean Arp, through whom Sterne was recommended to Peggy Guggenheim.
 Sterne’s work was included in the pioneering exhibition First Papers of Surrealism in 1942, organized by André Breton and Marcel Duchamp in New York, where Sterne had been forced to flee from Europe in 1941.

 Settling in the United States, a place Sterne considered “more wildly Surrealist than what the wildest Surrealists imagined,” Sterne became involved with the circle of New York School artists with whom she is most often connected.
-She exhibited at Guggenheim’s Art of This Century gallery, and had her first solo exhibition in the U.S. organized by Betty Parsons at the Wakefield Gallery in 1943.
+She exhibited at Peggy Guggenheim’s Art of This Century gallery, and had her first solo exhibition in the U.S. organized by Betty Parsons at the Wakefield Gallery in 1943.
 Three years later, Parsons opened her own gallery with Sterne as one of the first sixteen artists represented.
 Sterne would remain with Betty Parsons Gallery until Parsons' death in 1982, showing in more than 40 exhibitions.

 Throughout her career, Sterne's various series of artwork were a reflection of the changing world around her.
 In the 1940s, Sterne began to draw inspiration from the motion, architecture and scale of her new home, New York.
-Following a visit to Vermont with her husband and fellow artist Saul Steinberg, she began studying farm machinery, as well as the construction sites and harbors of New York.
+Following a visit to Vermont with her husband and fellow artist Saul Steinberg, she began studying farm machinery, as well as the construction sites and harbors of New York and post-war Paris.
 By the 1950s, these Machine paintings and drawings had evolved into a series about motion itself.
 Often utilizing commercial spray paint to invoke a feeling of speed, her large gestural canvases of the mid-1950s were inspired by city bridges and her travels on highways around the United States.